 Website Platform – Which one should you use?

 Unless you are some big enterprise client, choose something Open Source and easy to use.
 WordPress is by far the most popular platform.
 It is the one we recommend.
 It is also the one most developers recommend.
 However much like having a cooker, most people cannot produce great meals.
-So find someone who has a proven track record, with case studies, testimonials and existing clients.
-Get a reference, make a few calls.
-There are other good Open Source platforms, but some of these are quite complex and you have the option for custom coding.
+So find a web design agency with a proven track record, with case studies, testimonials and existing clients.
+Get a reference, don’t ne shy, make a few calls.
+There are other good Open Source platforms, but some of these are quite complex and finally you have the option for custom coding.
 Plus there are the lightweight options of WIX, Weebly and Squarespace.
 These are fine for hobbies, but we would not consider them for business websites.
 No agency worth its salt would use these platforms, but they are the choice of the novice, because they are so easy to use, albeit very limited.

 This is the second most common cause of heartache, if, it is not part of the original plan.
 So, if you want people to be able to access a ‘Member only’ section, plan for it.
 If you want people to be able to buy something from the website, plan for it.
 If you want to have a facility to book an appointment or view in a foreign language, plan for it.
 Plan for things that you think you may want to have at a later date.
 Plan ahead.
 Do not expect that it can be added with a simple plugin for a few quid.
 That is not how it works.
 Add any functionality to the plan and ensure that the developers understand that it is included.